-It is recommended to complete the first 4-week rotation prior to August of the 4th year It is recommended to start the second 4-week rotation two to three months after the first rotation.
+It is recommended to complete the first 4-week rotation prior to August of the 4th year It is recommended to start the second 4-week rotation at least two to three months after the first rotation.
 Both the first and second rotation should be completed before December 1 (preferably before November 1) of the 4th year.
 Your manuscript draft is due December 1 of your 4th year of medical school)- your submission of the manuscript to a peer reviewed journal is due by February 1 of your 4th year of medical school.
 Plan ahead so you be prepared to meet the deadlines.
+Off track students will have different deadlines for items if they are not graduating in May.

-- Research Track Electives 8601 and 8602-Students will receive a stipend\ for successfully completing elective 8601 and 8602.
-8602 may be taken a second time for an additional 4 weeks of credit and a grade, but there is no stipend for the second 8602 enrollment. \Note occasionally students on a Visa do not qualify for stipends, however, to complete the requirements of the Track, students need to complete the 2 Research Track electives described below .(For Students on a Visa: Unless your Visa status or research work place has changed, if you qualified for the summer stipend after 1st year, you should be approved for a stipend). - Course 8601: a major goal should be to have at least a very good draft that can be circulated to co-authors by the end of the month.
+- Research Track Electives 8601 and 8602-Students will receive a stipend for successfully completing elective 8601 and 8602.
+8602 may be taken a second time for an additional 4 weeks of credit and a grade, but there is no stipend for the second 8602 enrollment.
+Note occasionally students on a Visa do not qualify for stipends, however, to complete the requirements of the Track, students need to complete the 2 Research Track electives described below .(For Students on a Visa: Unless your Visa status or research work place has changed, if you qualified for the summer stipend after 1st year, you should be approved for a stipend). - Course 8601: a major goal should be to have at least a very good draft that can be circulated to co-authors by the end of the month.
 Many students will be able to submit their paper to a journal during this month. (see the grading rubric in this syllabus for the full expectations during this month) - Course 8602: Usually this elective is taken 2-3 months after course 8601.
 This elective is appropriate for writing, rewriting and/or resubmission of a submitted manuscript.
 Course 8602 may be repeated once for credit; however, there is no stipend for the second 8602 month.
-Please see the grading rubric in this syllabus for the full expectations during this month. - Work submissions (assignments) for 8601 and 8602 Due the last day of each 4-week course
+Please see the grading rubric in this syllabus for the full expectations during this month.

+Work submissions (assignments) for 8601 and 8602 - Due the last day of each 4-week course